Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

 Taking $\alpha=q^{2u}$ and performing the ``classical'' limit ($q\to 1$) on the coefficients of the above matrix, we obtain the matrix (\ref{mat-Sn}) displayed in Example \ref{ex-fus-Sn} (as it should be in view of Remark \ref{rem-def}).
 To perform the classical limit, we use that:

-this can be obtained, for example, by setting $q=e^h$, expanding in powers of $h$ (up to the order 2) and letting $h$ tend to 0.
 We remark the following facts appearing in the above deformed version of the matrix (\ref{mat-Sn}): \begin{itemize} \item While the factors $2$ in (\ref{mat-Sn}) are deformed in $[2]$, the factors $4$ become $[2]^2$ (and not $[4]$). \item The factors $(u+n)$ are deformed into $\al{n}$, while the factor $u^2-u+2$ is deformed into $P(\alpha)$. \item In addition to the ``deformation rules'' described in the preceding items, powers of $q$ and of $\alpha$, which do not affect the classical limit, appear in some coefficients of the matrix. $\triangle$ \end{itemize} \end{example}

 \begin{remark} As in Subsection \ref{subsec-rem}, other evaluations of the fusion function (\ref{phi-Hn}) leading to non-invertible elements of the Hecke algebra $H_n(q)$ are of interest in the framework of the fusion procedure for the solution (\ref{Ra-Hn}).
 We only indicate here the analogues of the ``non-standard'' idempotents found in Proposition \ref{prop-rem} (see (\ref{ns-idem})):